Beginning Sailing Learning Units

 Course Overview

-The instructors and volunteers from the Pelican Yacht Club will engage with campers as mentors by encouraging questions, reinforcing good performance, and guiding needed improvements.
+Using the Record Book as a guide, instructors and volunteers from the Pelican Yacht Club will engage with campers as mentors by encouraging questions, reinforcing good performance, and guiding needed improvements.

 To promote interactions and teamwork among the campers, they will organized into pairs.
 In this way, the campers can support and learn from one another.
 As they grow and hopefully sail in larger boats, understanding the importance of teamwork and executing their particular role on the crew will be vital.